vickydevo/PMKK-DEVOPS/Classes/week7/Sonarqube.md

 ## What is SonarQube?
 SonarQube is an open-source platform for continuous inspection of code quality.
 It performs automatic reviews of code to detect bugs, vulnerabilities, and code smells, ensuring maintainability and reliability.

-## Supported Languages
-SonarQube supports a wide range of programming languages, including but not limited to:
+SonarQube supports over 25 programming languages, including examples such as Java, Python, JavaScript, C#, C/C++, PHP, Ruby, Kotlin, Go, Swift.
-- Java
-- Python
-- JavaScript
-- C#
-- C/C++
-- PHP
-- Ruby
-- Kotlin
-- Go
-- Swift

 ## Why is it Mainly Used for Java?
 SonarQube is widely used in Java projects because: